 Marketing involves researching, designing, promoting, retailing, wholesaling, transporting and warehousing.
 It’s a dynamic career that gives you the opportunity to work with a diverse group of people and skill sets.

 The colleges of DCCCD offer both business and fashion marketing programs.

 entry hourly wages for the following Marketing jobs in the Dallas-Fort Worth area.

 Workforce Solutions of Greater Dallas's targeted occupations lists eight separate business positions as high-growth areas this year.
-Projections include 46,200 jobs as customer support specialists at an average salary of $16.54 per hour.
+Projections include 46,200 jobs as customer support specialists.

 CareerOneStop, sponsored by the U.S. Department of Labor, projects job growth increase of 24 percent for marketing managers; 21 percent for sales representatives; 21 percent for wholesale and retail buyers; and 19 percent for retail sales supervisors.